2 States (2014 film): Filming

-The song "Offo" was choreographed by Remo D'Souza and was designed to depict the progression of several Indian festivals over the course of a year.
-The sequence was filmed across four days at IIM Ahmedabad and Filmistan Studio in Mumbai.
-The completed film received a U/A certification from the Central Board of Film Certification.
+The song "Offo" was choreographed and conceptualized by Remo D'Souza as a celebration of several Indian festivals in a time lapse of almost one year.
+It was shot over four days at IIM Ahmedabad campus and Filmistan Studio in Mumbai.

 Soundtrack

-The background score for 2 States was composed by Tubby–Parik, while the songs were composed by Shankar–Ehsaan–Loy with lyrics by Amitabh Bhattacharya.
-The first single, "Offo", performed by Aditi Singh Sharma and Amitabh Bhattacharya, was released on 7 March 2014, followed by "Locha-E-Ulfat", sung by Benny Dayal, on 13 March 2014.
-The full album was released on 16 March 2014 under T-Series.

-The soundtrack received positive responses, with tracks such as "Offo", "Mast Magan", "Iski Uski", "Locha-E-Ulfat", and "Chandaniya" becoming commercial chartbusters.
-Additionally, the medley piece "Isaiyin Alai", featured during the concert sequence in the film, was sung by Mahalaxmi Iyer.
-The album earned Shankar–Ehsaan–Loy the Filmfare Award and IIFA Award for Best Music Director.
+The film score was composed by Tubby-Parik while the songs were composed by Shankar–Ehsaan–Loy, while the lyrics for the songs were penned by Amitabh Bhattacharya.
+The first song, Offo, sung by Aditi Singh Sharma and Amitabh Bhattacharya, was released on 7 March 2014.
+The second song, Locha-E-Ulfat, sung by Benny Dayal, was released on 13 March 2014.
+The soundtrack of the film was released on 16 March 2014.
+The medley song "Isaiyin Alai" at the concert was sung by Mahalaxmi Iyer.
+Shankar–Ehsaan–Loy won the Filmfare Award for Best Music Director and the IIFA Award for Best Music Director for the film's soundtrack.
+The songs "Offo", "Mast Magan", "Iski Uski", "Locha E Ulfat", and "Chandaniya" were declared chartbusters.

 Release

 Theatrical

-The teaser trailer for 2 States was released alongside the theatrical release of Hasee Toh Phasee on 7 February 2014.
+2 States's teaser trailer was released along with Hasee Toh Phasee, which released on 7 February 2014.